 As night fell on Jekyll Island, we returned to the Georgia Sea Turtle Center.
 Along with their daily presentations on location, the Center also holds a number of off-site excursions.
 The months of June and July are the height of nesting season, and the GSTC hosts nightly turtle walks during these months.
 Having seen there was a remote possibility of seeing a sea turtle in the wild, I jumped at it.

-Day Trip to Jekyll Island Wrap Up
+Final Verdict: Is a Day Trip to Jekyll Island Worth It?Â

 Don’t forget to pin by using the images below!